secureblue/secureblue/README.md

 - Core GNOME Applications installed from Flathub
   - GNOME Calculator, Calendar, Characters, Connections, Contacts, Evince, Firmware, Logs, Maps, NautilusPreviewer, TextEditor, Weather, baobab, clocks, eog, and font-viewer

+## Verification

+These images are signed with sisgstore's [cosign](https://docs.sigstore.dev/cosign/overview/).
+You can verify the signature by downloading the `cosign.pub` key from this repo and running the following command:

+    cosign verify --key cosign.pub ghcr.io/ublue-os/base